Sasho80/5.1.Loops/README.md

 the numbers on odd positions).
 Identically to the previous problem, we calculate the absolute value of the difference and print the result ("Yes" + the sum in case of difference of 0 or "No" + the difference in any other case).

+09.Problem: Sum of Vowels
+Write a program that inputs text (string), calculates and prints the sum of the values of vowels according to the table below: a e i o u
+1 2 3 4 5
+Sample Input and Output
+Input Output Comments      Input  Output  Comments hello 6      e+o = 2+4 = 6 bamboo 9     a+o+o = 1+4+4 = 9
+Input Output Comments
+hi    3      (i = 3) beer 4 e+e = 2+2 = 4
+Hints and Guidelines
+We read the input text s, null the sum and run a loop from 0 to s.Length-1 (text length -1).
+We check each letter s[i] and verify if it is a vowel, and accordingly, add its value to the sum.